mixer/interactive-cpp/backlog.md

 # Backlog for the C++ Interactivity SDK

 This document lists the current work being tracked for the C++ interactivity SDK.
-We're constantly investigating, listening to feedback and making improvements, so check back in as we develop!
+We're always investigating, listening to feedback and making improvements, so check back in as we develop!

-These tasks are not listed in priority order - take a peek at our release notes for updates as we work through these work items.
+The tasks below are not listed in priority order - take a peek at our release notes for updates as we work through these work items.

 ## Features